BillyDoesDev/keploy-assignment-api/README.md

 - [x] API coverage (endpoints, response validation)

+Tests are automatically run on every push, and on every pull request.
 In order to test it out yourself, you could do so via the docker container you've spun up:
 ```sh
 docker exec fastapi sh -c "pip install -r requirements-dev.txt && sh run-tests.sh